Storage

 “In essence, the projects are being injected into a critical point in the network, creating a buffer which can mediate under or over supply.”

-The project is also located within Located within the proposed Southwest Renewable Energy Zone, where it will be able to provide support to planned and existing onshore wind farms, and the newly declared Southern Ocean Offshore Wind zone, where the first feasibility licence has been issued.
+The project is also located within the proposed Southwest Renewable Energy Zone, where it will be able to provide support to planned and existing onshore wind farms, and the newly declared Southern Ocean Offshore Wind zone, where the first feasibility licence has been issued.

 Giles Parkinson

-Giles Parkinson is founder and editor of Renew Economy, and is also the founder of One Step Off The Grid and founder/editor of the EV-focused The Driven.
+Giles Parkinson is founder and editor of Renew Economy, and of its sister sites One Step Off The Grid and the EV-focused The Driven.
 He is the co-host of the weekly Energy Insiders Podcast.
-Giles has been a journalist for more than 40 years and is a former business and deputy editor of the Australian Financial Review.
+Giles has been a journalist for more than 40 years and is a former deputy editor of the Australian Financial Review.
 You can find him on LinkedIn and on Twitter.

 Share